 - Aparna Ramesh IAS: Job and Life Before UPSC

 - Her Journey to Civil Services Exam with a Full-Time Job

 - Why Aparna did UPSC CSE after B.ARCH?

 - Anthropology as Optional

 - A Versatile Personality

-- The fact that her father is a civil servant led to her living and studying in ten different cities.
+- Her father is a civil servant which led to her living and studying in ten different Indian cities.

 - Having learned new languages and about different cultures, she is more adept at dealing with new challenges.

 - Dr. Gurushree Ramesh, the mother of Aparna, is a Ph.D.
 English Language Teacher.

 - She graduated from Visvesvaraya National Institute of Technology, Nagpur.

 - Aparna earned her master’s degree at CEPT University in Ahmedabad.

 - She interned in Urban Planning, at the Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH, Germany.